Open Data Hub logo

 The data source differs depending on whether you are using an offline store, for batch data and training data sets, or an online store, for model inference.
 Optionally, you can use a Parquet or a Delta-formatted file as the data source.
 You can specify a local file or a file in storage, such as Amazon Simple Storage Service (S3).

 For offline stores, specify a batch data source.
-You can specify a data warehouse, such as BigQuery, Snowflake, Redshift, or a data lake, such as Amazon S3 or Google Cloud Platform (GCP).
+You can specify a data warehouse, such as BigQuery, Snowflake, Redshift, or a data lake, such as Amazon S3 or Google Cloud.
 You can use Feature Store to ingest and query data across both types of data sources.

-For online stores, specify a database backend, such as Redis, GCP Datastore, or DynamoDB.
+For online stores, specify a database backend, such as Redis, Google Cloud Datastore, or DynamoDB.

 Prerequisites